hengsin/idempiere-dev-setup/README.md

 ## Usage
 * Clone or download to a folder
 * At the folder, run ./setup.sh --help to get help on the options available
+* Launch Eclipse and cancel the auto build of the workspace.
+Right click on any workspace project, select Maven > Update Project... .
+At the Update Maven Project dialog, Select All projects and click Ok to generate .classpath for all projects.
+Auto rebuild of the workspace should happens after the close of the Update Maven Project dialog.

 ## What it does
 * Clone idempiere source and run Maven build